zweily/http2ss/README.md

 # HTTP2SS - HTTP/HTTPS/SOCKS Proxy with Shadowsocks Client

-This Docker container combines HTTP/HTTPS proxy (using Privoxy) and SOCKS5 proxy (using go-shadowsocks2) with a Shadowsocks client.
+This Docker container combines HTTP proxy (using Privoxy) and SOCKS5 proxy (using go-shadowsocks2) with a Shadowsocks client.
 It allows you to:

-1. Connect to the container using standard HTTP, HTTPS, or SOCKS proxy protocols from your local network
+1. Connect to the container using standard HTTP or SOCKS proxy protocols from your local network
 2. Forward all traffic through a remote Shadowsocks server

 ## Exposed Ports

-- **8080**: HTTP proxy (Privoxy)
+- **8080**: HTTP proxy (Privoxy) - **Use this for both HTTP and HTTPS traffic**
-- **8443**: HTTPS proxy (Privoxy)
 - **1080**: SOCKS5 proxy (go-shadowsocks2)

 ## How to Use